roitraining/c-genai/instructor/README.md

 ## Cleanup

-1. Undeploy the model and remove the endpoint (replace placeholder)
+1. Undeploy the model and remove the endpoint (replace placeholder) at the end of day when the students do the embedding lab.
    ```bash
    PROJECT_ID="class-project-id"
    python v-clean.py